rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+# Resolve syntax for making default method bodies `const`
 The syntax for specifying that a trait method's default body is `const` is left unspecified and uses the `#[default_method_body_is_const]` attribute as the placeholder syntax.

+# Resolve keyword order of `impl const Trait`

+There are two possible ways to write the keywords `const` and `impl`:

+* `const impl Trait for Type`
+* `impl const Trait for Type`

+The RFC favors the latter, as it mirrors the fact that trait bounds can be `const`.
+The constness is not part of the `impl` block, but of how the trait is treated.
+This is in contrast to `unsafe impl Trait for Type`, where the `unsafe` is irrelevant to users of the type.

 ## Implied bounds